anouarjlidi/AgateApps/docs/technical.md

 The bootstrap file and the default `WebTestCase` class are located in the `tests/phpunit/` directory.

-For now, there's only PHPUnit, but maybe one day there'll be behat or phpspec tests to be runned, this is why there is another directory level to allow this more easily.
+For now, there's only PHPUnit, but maybe one day there'll be `behat` or `phpspec` tests to be runned, this is why there is another directory level to allow this more easily.

 ## Users

 Users are managed with [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).

 A simple `UsersBundle` exists to contain some fixtures and the `User` entity to be used in the whole application.
 It's important to note that this bundle **extends FOSUserBundle**, because in the future we might need to tweak/override the behavior of some FormTypes or controllers (because there's a project of merging users from different platforms).

+### Security

+Now all security authenticators have to be created in this bundle as a Guard Authenticator.

 **Note:** I wish to get rid of `FOSUserBundle` one day, because we will need different types of authentication.
 At least we could have the model and the user provider, but it could be much better to have a fully custom user